Supplemental Disability Insurance: What is it? Do you need it?

 Benefits of supplemental disability insurance

-Your supplemental disability insurance can offer built-in features and riders typically not found with group LTD coverage.
+• Plan design.
+Your supplemental disability insurance can offer built-in features and riders typically not found with group long-term disability coverage.

 Sicknesses and injuries can happen when you least expect it.
 Adding individual-owned disability income insurance to disability coverage you have through work helps protect more of your income by filling in the gaps.
 Having supplemental disability insurance equips you to be better prepared financially and protect more of your earnings.